redhat-cop/cloud.aws_ops/README.md

 # cloud.amazon_roles roles/playbook to demo ansible on aws

-This repository hosts the `cloud.amazon_roles` Ansible Collection.
+This repository hosts the `cloud.aws_roles` Ansible Collection.

 The collection includes a variety of Ansible roles and playbook to help automate the management of resources on AWS.